[5 MIN READ]

 In this article:

-The first week in February is National Eating Disorders Awareness Week, so we’re shining a spotlight on some of the not-so-obvious warning signs of an eating disorder that parents might miss.
+Feb.
+26-March 3 is National Eating Disorders Awareness Week, so we’re shining a spotlight on some of the not-so-obvious warning signs of an eating disorder that parents might miss.
 Keep in mind that any of these warning signs — especially by themselves — may not mean anything alarming.
 But it’s a good idea to find a non-confrontational way to talk to your teen about the issues — especially if they are exhibiting two or more warning signs.
 You can learn a lot simply by observing their reaction to your questions.

 Types of eating disorders

 An eating disorder is a serious condition that disrupts your child’s life and affects their health in numerous ways, including kidney and heart issues, osteoporosis, hair loss, organ failure and even death.
 Eating disorders can involve a number of behaviors and eating patterns, ranging from severe overeating to self-imposed starvation and excessive dieting.

 - Anorexia nervosa – a condition that causes your teen to severely restrict the amount of food they eat because they are convinced they’re too heavy, even when they’re dangerously underweight.

 - Binge eating disorder – a condition that causes repeated episodes during which your child feels out of control as they eat large amounts of food in a short timeframe, even when they’re not hungry or already uncomfortably full.

 - Bulimia nervosa – a condition that causes a repeating cycle in which your teen binge eats large amounts of food in a short amount of time and then purges in a variety of ways, including self-induced vomiting, excessive laxative or enema use, or misuse of diuretics to compensate.

 - Other specified feeding or eating disorder (OSFED) – a condition in which your teen doesn’t meet the strict criteria for anorexia or bulimia, but they have a significant disorder that is affecting their healthy eating and longevity.